gotasty/tastypl/README.md

 ```
 expected symbol "USO   201016C00005500" but found "USO1  201016C00005500"
 ```
 In this case, you'll need to edit your CSV file.
 Open it in something other than Excel (which has a tendency to screw up the formatting), then replace all instances of the number after the symbol with a space (so in this case 'USO1' would become 'USO ').

+You may also see an error regarding the parsing of `--`.
+If that is the case, replace all instances of `--` with `0`.

 ## Demonstration